RocketChat/fuselage/common/reviews/api/fuselage.api.md

 };

 // Warning: (ae-forgotten-export) The symbol "StylingProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ButtonSize" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ButtonSize_2" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const ActionButton: React_2.ForwardRefExoticComponent<{